IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 **Optional payload elements**

-If an XML block specifying a `LocationConstraint` is provided it must correspond with a valid provisioning code (e.g. `us-standard`).
+If an XML block specifies a `LocationConstraint` it must correspond with a valid provisioning code (for example, `us-standard`).
 If the request payload is left empty, the default provisioning code is used.

 ```xml
 <CreateBucketConfiguration>